alexander982/ws-chat/README.md

 ## Running

+Before starting web server you need to compile clojurescript

+    lein cljsbuild once

 To start a web server for the application, run:

     lein run

-To start from repl:
+To start from repl, first run:

+    lein figwheel

+Then in ather console type:

     lein repl

-When repl started, type:
+When repl is started, type:

     (start)